July 28, 2022 4 min read

 Stop Crane Hand Signal - The signal person will extend one arm horizontally with the palm down and swing it back and forth from the body to fully extended.
 This will tell the operator to stop or pause an action.

-Dog Everything - Clasp both hands and place them at waist level.
+Dog Everything Hand Signal - Clasp both hands and place them at waist level.
 This will tell the operator to stop all actions and movements.

 Dog Everything Hand Signal For Crane Operator